Site icon Regpack

 Credit and Debit Card

-Whether you’re experimenting with accepting payments in cryptocurrencies or sticking to more traditional payment methods, one thing’s for sure: you should always set up a way to accept credit and debit card payments.
+Whether you’re experimenting with accepting payments in cryptocurrencies or sticking to more traditional payment methods, one thing’s for sure: you should always set up a way to collect payments with credit and debit cards.

-Despite all the novel online payment options, paying with credit and debit cards remains the most popular choice.
+Despite all the novel online payment options, debit and credit card payments remain the most popular choice.
 According to a global CIGI-Ipsos survey, 42% of those who shop for goods and services online prefer paying with credit cards.

-Not all cards are accepted everywhere, though.
+However, not all cards are accepted everywhere.
 MyBankTracker analyzed the data from different networks and found that most merchants accept cards issued by Visa, MasterCard, American Express, and Discover.

 Source: MyBankTracker

-So, if you’re looking to implement credit and debit card payment to your website, make sure to research the most commonly used card networks in your area so you can get a system that supports these cards.
+So, if you’re looking to implement credit and debit card payment on your website, research the most commonly used card networks in your demographic to ensure broad compatibility.

 Source: Regpack